Sandhya80/Custom-Flashcards/README.md

   The app is fully navigable using a keyboard, with logical tab order and focus management.

 - **Color Contrast:**
-  Text and interactive elements have sufficient color contrast ratios to ensure readability for users with visual impairments.
+  Text and interactive elements have sufficient colour contrast ratios to ensure readability for users with visual impairments.

 - **Alt Text for Images:**
   Descriptive alt text is provided for all meaningful images and icons.